Artificial-Pancreas/iAPS/README.md

 - Medtronic Canadian/Australian Veo 554 or 754 (firmware 2.7A or lower)
 - Omnipod "Eros" pods

-To control an insulin you need to have a [RileyLink](https://getrileylink.org), oRange, Pickle, GNARL, Emalink or similar device
+To control an insulin you need to have a [RileyLink](https://getrileylink.org), OrangeLink, Pickle, GNARL, Emalink or similar device

 ## Current state of FreeAPS X

-FreeAPS X is in an active development state
+FreeAPS X is in an active development state and changes frequently.

+You can find a description of versions on the [releases page](https://github.com/ivalkou/freeaps/releases).

+### Stable versions

+A stable version means that it has been tested for a long time and does not contain critical bugs.
+We consider it ready for everyday use.

+Stable version numbers end in .0 and the code can be found in the [master branch](https://github.com/ivalkou/freeaps/tree/master).

+The current stable version is 0.2.0.

+### Beta versions

+Beta versions are the first to introduce new functionality.
+They are designed to test and identify issues and bugs.

-**We do not recommend to use the system for everyday control of blood glucose**
+**Beta versions are not recommended for daily use for blood glucose control!**

-If you want to test it, there is a beta-version available
+Beta numbers end with a number greater than 0, and the code can be found in the [dev brunch](https://github.com/ivalkou/freeaps/tree/dev).

+Pull requests are accepted on the dev branch.

+Bug reports and feature requests are accepted on the [Issues page](https://github.com/ivalkou/freeaps/issues).

 ## Implemented